-Each year, Bill Wilson Center serves more than 10,000 clients in Santa Clara County through our various programs.
+Bill Wilson Center provides direct services to more than 4,000 children, youth, young adults and families in Santa Clara County through our various programs.
+We reach more than 38,000 clients indirectly through our Street Outreach and crisis line programs.
 Bill Wilson Center programs focus on housing, education, counseling, and advocacy.

 Bill Wilson Center is committed to working with the community to ensure that every youth has access to the range of services needed to grow to be healthy and self-sufficient adults.
 Bill Wilson Center has been providing services to runaway and homeless youth since 1973.

 There are seven principles that drive Bill Wilson Center in developing and implementing programs and services:

 Least Restrictive Environment: We help people solve problems at the family and the community level; public institutions are a last resort.

 Diversity: We provide services that meet the needs of our whole community.
 We value our unique cultures and differences as individuals.

 Strength-Based: We look for the positive in each person and build on those assets.

 Youth Development: We support youth.
 We help build leadership skills by involving youth in planning for their future.

 Advocacy: We work on improving systems that do not meet youth or families' needs.